GraphicsGlossary/graphicsglossary.github.io/contribution.md

 5. **Focus on computer graphics over general definitions**
 6. **Compensate the lack of exhaustiveness with linked resources**

-If don't feel like you can tick all the boxes, don't worry, someone else (probably me) will complete your work. **Contributing a little is better than not contributing at all.**
+If you don't feel like you can tick all the boxes, don't worry, someone else will complete your work. **Contributing a little is better than not contributing at all.**

 ### 1. Explanation over strict definition